PersonofNote/aminorstudio-gatsby/src/pages/projects/into-the-mosswood.md

 - A dialog system with simple branching
 - Novel mechanics that I haven't seen elsewhere
 - Original art and music as well as code

+And was built with:

+* GameMaker
+* Aseprite
+* Ableton Live